iProgramMC/NanoShell/README.md

 These instructions will help you make yourself a device able to run NanoShell (assuming you've got the right components) for development and testing purposes.

 ### Connecting a few buttons
-Make sure that the buttons are normally open and don't have latches.
+Make sure that the buttons are normally open and are momentary switches.

 * UP -> Arduino pin 2,
 * DOWN -> Arduino pin 3,